anders-biostat/rlc/README.md

 # rlc

-This package is an R wrapper fot JavaScript [linked-charts](https://kloivenn.github.io/linked-charts) library.
+This package is an R wrapper for the JavaScript [linked-charts](https://kloivenn.github.io/linked-charts) library.
 **rlc** is an easy to use instrument for interactive data visualisation.
 It allows to open interactive charts either in the RStudio Viewer or